joeljames/py-shared-utils/docs/examples.rst

 list_find:
 -----------
 Iterates over elements of collection, returning the first element predicate returns truthy for.
-Signature: ``list_find(coll, predicate, from_index=0)``
+Signature: ``list_find(predicate, coll, from_index=0)``

+:attr:`predicate`
+    The function invoked per iteration.

 :attr:`coll`
     The collection to inspect.

-:attr:`predicate`
-    The function invoked per iteration.

 :attr:`from_index` Default(0)
     The index to search from.